DECOIN (DTEP) One Day Volume Tops $69.00

-DECOIN (CURRENCY:DTEP) traded up 0.1% against the dollar during the 1-day period ending at 7:00 AM ET on February 26th.
-During the last seven days, DECOIN has traded down 2.2% against the dollar.
-DECOIN has a market cap of $5.93 million and $69.00 worth of DECOIN was traded on exchanges in the last 24 hours.
-One DECOIN coin can currently be purchased for about $0.11 or 0.00000270 BTC on popular exchanges.
+DECOIN (CURRENCY:DTEP) traded down 2% against the dollar during the 1-day period ending at 23:00 PM Eastern on February 26th.
+During the last week, DECOIN has traded 3% lower against the dollar.
+One DECOIN coin can currently be bought for $0.10 or 0.00000270 BTC on popular cryptocurrency exchanges.
+DECOIN has a market cap of $5.89 million and $69.00 worth of DECOIN was traded on exchanges in the last 24 hours.

 - Footballcoin (XFC) traded flat against the dollar and now trades at $0.0106 or 0.00000021 BTC.